CalyxOS/calyxos.org/pages/_posts/2022-11-01-new-builds-pixels-fp4.md

 date: 2022-11-01
 ---

-CalyxOS 4.2.6 - Android 13 for the Pixels 3 - 7, and also the Fairphone 4.
+CalyxOS 4.2.7 - Android 13 is now available for the Pixels 3 - 7, and also the Fairphone 4.

-Pixel 4 - 7, and FP4 - the builds have been pulled from beta due to an issue.

-It's available as a test release for the Pixel 3, 3a and will be released to beta if all goes well.
+It's currently in the beta channel, and will be bumped to stable later if all goes well.
+Factory images will be available at that time as well.

 ## Changelog
-* CalyxOS 4.2.6 - Android 13 - Tiramisu
+* CalyxOS 4.2.7 - Android 13 - Tiramisu
 * Fix VPN issues with mobile data on certain carriers
 * microG: v0.2.25.223616
 * microG: FIDO Support - allows using U2F and Fido devices via USB or NFC with supported Browsers (Chromium and Firefox) and to sign into your Google Account in microG.